Art Therapy Activities for Teenagers

 This approach, when thoughtfully used over time, can produce a strong therapeutic relationship.

 When engaging in art therapy activities for teenagers, we can also assess therapeutic progress as we review their artwork.
-By filing different drawings alongside progress notes, for example, we can more easily spot patterns, resolution, and regression.
+By filing different drawings alongside therapy progress notes, for example, we can more easily spot patterns, resolution, and regression.

 Factors in choosing the right art therapy activity